-If you are a paid preparer, enter your Preparer Tax Identification Number (PTIN) in the space provided.
+If you're a paid preparer, enter your Preparer Tax Identification Number (PTIN) in the space provided.
 Include your complete address.
 If you work for a firm, enter the firm's name and the EIN of the firm.
 You can apply for a PTIN online or by filing Form W-12.
-For more information about applying for a PTIN online, visit the IRS website at www.irs.gov/ptin.
+For more information about applying for a PTIN online, go to IRS.gov/PTIN.
 You can't use your PTIN in place of the EIN of the tax preparation firm.

-Generally, don't complete this section if you are filing the return as a reporting agent and have a valid Form 8655 on file with the IRS.
+Generally, don't complete this section if you're filing the return as a reporting agent and have a valid Form 8655 on file with the IRS.
 However, a reporting agent must complete this section if the reporting agent offered legal advice, for example, advising the client on determining whether federal income tax withholding is required on certain payments.